trimstray/nginx-admins-handbook/doc/RULES.md

   > Without careful cipher suite selection (TLS 1.3 does it for you!), you risk negotiating to a weak (less secure and don't get ahead of the latest vulnerabilities; see [this](https://ciphersuite.info/page/faq/)) cipher suite that may be compromised.
 If another party doesn't support a cipher suite that's up to your standards, and you highly value security on that connection, you shouldn't allow your system to operate with lower-quality cipher suites.

   > For more security use only strong and not vulnerable cipher suites.
-Place `ECDHE` (according to [Alexa Top 1 Million Analysis - Feb 2017](https://scotthelme.co.uk/alexa-top-1-million-analysis-feb-2017/), over 92.8% websites using encryption prefer to use `ECDHE` based ciphers) and `DHE` suites at the top of your list (also if you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`; Chrome is going to prioritize `ECDHE`-based ciphers over `DHE`-based ciphers). `DHE` is generally slow and in TLS 1.2 and below is vulnerable to weak groups (less than 2048-bit at this moment).
+Place `ECDHE+AESGCM` (according to [Alexa Top 1 Million Analysis - Feb 2017](https://scotthelme.co.uk/alexa-top-1-million-analysis-feb-2017/), over 92.8% websites using encryption prefer to use `ECDHE` based ciphers) and `DHE` suites at the top of your list (also if you are concerned about performance, prioritize `ECDHE-ECDSA` and `ECDHE-RSA` over `DHE`; Chrome is going to prioritize `ECDHE`-based ciphers over `DHE`-based ciphers). `DHE` is generally slow and in TLS 1.2 and below is vulnerable to weak groups (less than 2048-bit at this moment).
 And what's more, not specified any restrictions on the groups to use.
 These issues don't impact `ECDHE` which is why it's generally preferred today.

   > The order is important because `ECDHE` suites are faster, you want to use them whenever clients supports them.
 Ephemeral `DHE/ECDHE` are recommended and support Perfect Forward Secrecy (a method that does not have the vulnerability to the type of replay attack that other solutions could introduce if a highly secure cipher suite is not supported). `ECDHE-ECDSA` is about the same as `RSA` in performance, but much more secure. `ECDHE` with `RSA` is slower, but still much more secure than alone `RSA`.